 Supervision is fundamental in the delivery of safe and effective training.
 It takes advantage of the experience, knowledge and skills of expert clinicians and ensures interaction between an experienced clinician and a trainee.
 The ultimate responsibility for the quality of patient care and the quality of training lies with the supervisor.
 Supervision is designed to ensure the safety of the patient by encouraging safe and effective practice and professional conduct.
 A number of people from a range of professional groups are involved in teaching and training with subject areas of the curriculum being taught by staff with relevant specialist expertise and knowledge.
 Those involved in the supervision of trainees must have the relevant qualifications, experience and training to undertake the role.
-Specialist skills and knowledge are usually taught by consultants and senior trainees whereas the more generic aspects of practice can also be taught by the wider MDT.
+Specialist skills and knowledge are usually taught by the wider MDT.